 I wanted it to be a collective story, a robust resource.
 I wanted it to be a place of varied experiences, challenges, and triumphs.
 I wanted it to tell stories of spouses, children, and even the extended family willing to be part of the conversation.

 So, I’ve begun to see content curator as the perfect way to describe me.
 I know I don’t have all the answers.
 I know I haven’t had all the experiences.
 I know my path is just one version of this journey.
 But I also know that there are hundreds of women like me, with stories to tell, insights to share, and hope to build.

 And so, I will continue to write, because it’s my favorite way to move through my day.
 I will to curate as well, adding bloggers and writers to the conversation, to the journey.
-I look forward to having you join me.
+I look forward to you joining me.

-Want to be Pride & Grit contributor?
-Check out our Contributor’s Corner
+Want to be a Pride & Grit contributor?
+Find out how, here.